Patient Referral

 difficulty swallowing help

-Keep a food journal so you remember what foods and recipes work well.
-It also helps keep track of how much your loved one ate at each meal.
-Small frequent meals are usually easier than just a couple big meals each day.
+Keeping a food journal can be useful in remembering what foods and recipes work well.
+It also keeps track of how much your loved one ate at each meal.
+Remember that small, frequent meals are usually easier than just a couple of big meals each day.

 Crossroads Hospice & Palliative Care provides care and support to individuals and families facing serious and terminal illness.
 Please call 1-888-564-3405 to learn more about the services we provide and visit our website for more caregiver resources.